bclins/bclins.github.io/fall24/math121/notes.md

 1. The average American weighs $\mu = 170$ lbs. with a standard deviation of $\sigma = 40$ lbs.
 If a commuter plan is designed to seat 22 passengers, what is the probability that the combined weight of the passengers would be greater than $4{,}000$ lbs?

-2. Before state lotteries, mobsters used to run illegal lotteries called the numbers game in many cities.
-It cost 1 dollar to buy a numbers game lottery ticket and players could pick any three digit number from 000 to 999.
-If their number was picked, they would win \$600.
-    a.
-What is the expected value of a numbers ticket?
-    b.
-The standard deviation for a numbers ticket was $\sigma = \$18.96$.
-If someone played the numbers game every day (350 days per year) for 40 years, that would be 14,000 games.
-Describe the sampling distribution for this person's average winnings per game.
-Is it possible they win more than \$1 per game?
-    c.
-The mobster Casper Holstein took as many as 150,000 bets per week.
-How likely would it be for the mob to have a bad week where they lost money?